antimof/UxPlay/README.md

 to use the "legacy" protocol needed by UxPlay.

 # ChangeLog
+1.51 2022-04-24   Reworked options forVideo4Linux2 support (new option -v4l2) and short options -rpi, -rpifb, -rpiwl as
+                  synonyms for -v4l2,  -v4l2 -vs kmssink, and -v4l2 -vs waylandsink.
+Reverted a change from 1.48 that broke reconnection after "Stop Mirroring" is sent by client.

 1.50 2022-04-22   Added -fs fullscreen option (for Wayland or VAAPI plugins only), Changed -rpi to be for framebuffer ("lite") RPi
                   systems and added -rpigl (OpenGL) and -rpiwl (Wayland) options for RPi Desktop systems.
                   Also modified  timestamps from "DTS" to "PTS" for latency improvement, plus internal cleanups.